dhruvrajvanshi/hades-lang/README.md

   if true {
     val pair = Pair(1, b"text"); // Type arguments to Pair are inferred
-    print_pair_second(pair); // function arguments are passed as value (a copy of pair is sent to print_pair let pair_ptr = &pair; // you can take address of local variables and pass them as pointers pair.print_second(); // this is an extension function call }
+    print_pair_second(pair); // function arguments are passed as value (a copy of pair is sent to print_pair val pair_ptr = &pair; // you can take address of local variables and pass them as pointers pair.print_second(); // this is an extension function call }
 }